Banner Health

 What is a colonoscopy?

-Colonoscopies are used by specialists known as gastroenterologists and can be performed in their office, an outpatient surgery center or a hospital.
-The gastroenterologist passes a thin, flexible tube with a tiny camera, called an endoscope, into the anus and rectum to view the inside of the entire colon.
+Colonoscopies are performed by specialists called gastroenterologists and may take place in an office, outpatient surgery center or hospital.
+The gastroenterologist passes a thin, long, flexible tube with a tiny camera, called an endoscope, into the anus and rectum to view the inside of the entire colon.

-Sometimes, small instruments can be passed through the tube to take a small piece of tissue (biopsy), remove areas of abnormal growths (polyps) if small enough and treat bleeding vessels to aid in or confirm a diagnosis, or treat a problem.
+Sometimes, small instruments are passed through the tube to take a tissue sample (biopsy), remove abnormal growths (polyps) if small enough or treat bleeding vessels to confirm a diagnosis or treat a problem.

 Why might I need a colonoscopy?